lammps/lammps/doc/src/fix_mdi_qmmm.rst

 information about how LAMMPS can operate as either an MDI driver or engine.

-The examples/QUANTUM directory has sub-directories with example input scripts using this fix in tandem with different QM codes.
+The ``examples/QUANTUM`` directory has sub-directories with example input scripts using this fix in tandem with different QM codes.
 The README files in the sub-directories explain how to download and build the various QM codes.
 They also explain how to launch LAMMPS and the QM code so that they communicate via the MDI library using either MPI or sockets.
 Any QM code that supports MDI could be used in addition to those discussed in the sub-directories.
 See the :doc:`Howto mdi
 <Howto_mdi>` page for a current list (March 2022) of such QM codes.

 Note that an engine code can support MDI in either or both of two modes.
 It can be used as a stand-alone code, launched at the same time as LAMMPS.
 Or it can be used as a plugin library, which LAMMPS loads.
 See the :doc:`mdi plugin <mdi>` command for how to trigger LAMMPS to load a plugin library.
-The examples/QUANTUM sub-directory README files explains how to launch the two codes in either mode.
+The ``examples/QUANTUM`` sub-directory README files explains how to launch the two codes in either mode.

 ----------

-The *mode* setting determines which QMMM coupling algorithm is used.
+The *mode* setting determines which QM/MM coupling algorithm is used.
 LAMMPS currently supports *direct* and *potential* algorithms, based on the *mode* setting.
 Both algorithms should give reasonably accurate results, but some QM codes support only one of the two modes.
-E.g. in the examples/QUANTUM directory, PySCF supports only *direct*, NWChem supports only *potential*, and LATTE currently supports neither, so it cannot be used for QMMM simulations using this fix.
+E.g. in the ``examples/QUANTUM`` directory, PySCF supports only *direct*, NWChem supports only *potential*, and LATTE currently supports neither, so it cannot be used for QM/MM simulations using this fix.

 The *direct* option passes the coordinates and charges of each MM atom to the quantum code, in addition to the coordinates of each QM atom.